 We give some tips on getting to Cayman, things to consider before signing an employment contract and set out the cost of living in Cayman.
 Then, to help you understand the moving process and getting all your belongings here, we explain the three main shipping options you have to simplify your move and ease you into island living.

-Other airlines that service Cayman are Air Canada, American Airlines, British Airways, Delta, JetBlue, US Airways and WestJet.
+The national carrier of the Cayman Islands is Cayman Airways which travels to and from 12 destinations.
+The main gateway to Cayman is Miami, but you can also catch a flight from Chicago, Havana, Jamaica, La Ceiba, Tampa, New York, our Sister Islands and, as of March 2019, Denver.
+Other airlines that service Cayman are: Air Canada, American Airlines, British Airways, Delta, JetBlue, Southwest, United Airlines and WestJet.
+They offer gateways to the Bahamas, London, Panama, Toronto and more.
 Cayman Brac and Little Cayman are serviced by Cayman Airways Express.
 Please note that some airlines and destinations only operate in high season which is generally from December to April.

 Many airlines also provide weekly, daily and charter services into Grand Cayman.

-The average cost of a return ticket from Miami is US$400, from New York US$350 and from London US$1,500.
-Also, please note that these are average prices and will vary according to high or low season.
+The average cost of a return ticket from Miami is US$400, from New York US$500 and from London US$1,300.
+Please note that these are average prices and will vary according to high or low season.

 The flying time from Miami to Grand Cayman is 1 hour and 5 minutes.
 The journey from London takes 10 hours (including 45 minutes on the tarmac in Nassau).
 From Toronto, the flight time is 4 hours.
 Just under 4 hours from New York.